 Based on our regression model, we estimate that when comparing two age groups, the mean LDL level differs on average by 0.09 mg/dL per year difference in age (where higher age is associated with lower LDL level).
 This inference is based on the slope of our regression model.
 We also see that the intercept of our regression model is 132.528 mg/dL, but we do not make any inferences on it since it is unfeasible to examine LDL levels of someone who is just born (which is what the intercept means).
 Based on our p-value of 0.698, we conclude that our test is not significant at the 0.05 and we cannot reject the null hypothesis that there is no difference in mean LDL levels by age.
 From the 95% CI, we observe that these results would be typical of situations where the true average difference in mean LDL levels were between 0.547 mg/dL lower and 0.367 mg/dL higher per year difference in age.
 We would push our analysis in favor of a hypothesis preferring the lack of difference between LDL levels and age.

+Did not mention about study population (0.5)

+Total: 2.5

 The point estimate of the difference in mean LDL across groups that differ by 5 years in age is -0.45 mg/dL.
 This is obtained by multiplying the slope of our regression model by 5.
 The 95% CI for the difference in mean LDL across groups that differ by 5 years in age is (-2.735, 1.835).
 This is obtained by multiplying the confidence interval from the regression output by 5.

+Total: 3

 Based on Stata, the estimated correlation between LDL and age is -0.0146, a result that is not very significant since it is very close to 0.
 A correlation of 0 indicates the lack of a linear relationship between LDL and age.

+Did not report the p-value (1)

+Total: 2